 Any self-respecting angler is undoubtedly going to spend some time fishing in the rain .
 These conditions can seriously hamper your enjoyment and performance if you’re not prepared for it.

 Below, you’ll find some essential insights into what makes for the best rain gear for fishing.
 We’ll help you make the right decision for your next purchase.

-Now we’ve explored what to look for when picking out first-rate rain gear for men, we’ve picked out a shortlist of five of the best items currently available for you to consider.
+Now we’ve explored what to look for when picking out the best rain gear for fishing, we’ve picked out a shortlist of five of the best items currently available for you to consider.
 Whether you’re looking to invest in a new waterproof fishing jacket or splash out on a rain jacket and pants combo, there’s plenty of inspiration on what to upgrade to here.

 What we liked:

-- Quality construction from one of the best jacket brands with four individual layers made from Aqualex material, offering plenty of protection against the elements.
+- Quality construction makes this jacket some of the best rain gear for fishing.
+Wright & McGill are a jacket brand and this one comes with four individual layers made from Aqualex material, offering plenty of protection against the elements.

 - Made with the same material as regular Wright & McGill waders, with waterproof fabric holding up well to intense weather conditions.

 - Additional neoprene cuffs provide added waterproof function, creating watertight seal.

 - Plenty of useful storage pockets on offer, including two spacious tackle pockets at the front that are large enough to carry things like bait boxes.